The Best Winter Books to Snuggle up with in 2023

 What a cute story.
 Taking place at a dated luxury hotel at Christmas time, there is an abundance of antics afoot.
 Jewel thieves, ghosts, kid-nappers, back-door dealings, and teenage drama fill this tome.

-This Young Adult Christmas book is an adorable read for the holiday season.
+This Young Adult Christmas book is an adorable read for the holiday season and a perfect feel-good book for as well.

 Middle-Grade Winter Books